Homemade Cinnamon Rolls Recipe

 Instructions

-- In a medium mixing bowl, blend all your filling ingredients together.
+- In a medium mixing bowl, blend all your glaze ingredients together.
 You should have a nice, thick, molasses-like filling when you are done mixing.

 - Cover the dish with a towel and let the dough rise, one last time, for 1 hour.